 Although the basilica is incomplete, it still attracts over 2 million visitors a year.
 Tours are available, and tickets are can be purchased in advance online.

 Location: Passeig de Gràcia, 43, 08007 Barcelona, Spain

 Casa Batlló is my absolute favorite of all of Antoni Gaudí’s work!
 Its design is so special and unique, it seems to be a created straight out of a fairytale.
 The building has irregular and oversized windows, with the exterior façade entailing of flowy stone work decorated with colorful mosaic tiles.

 The roof is also quite elaborate, with a scale-like arched roof, similar to that of a dragon.And my favorite piece of the whole design is the bulbous, root-like tower, topped with a cross.

 Casa Milà (aka La Pedrera)

-Casa Milà is actually an apartment complex, combining two buildings, with a hollowed out interior.
-The building is 9-stories high, and the exterior façade is similar to Casa Batlló, in that it is designed with a similar flowy, curvature to the building.
+Casa Milà is actually an apartment complex.
+It combines two separate buildings, with a hollowed out interior.
+The building is 9-stories high, and the exterior façade is similar to Casa Batlló in that it is designed to have a flowy, curvature to the building.

 The most note-worthy feature, however, is the roof.
 The stepped roof consists of six skylights and 28 chimneys that are unlike anything you’ve ever seen.
 The chimneys have a soldier-like look to them, and the roof is commonly called the “garden of warriors” because the chimneys appear to be protecting the skylights.